Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 To add them use the "Add scopes" button.

-If the Skatteetaten scopes are not found in the search, it is because they have not been added yet.
-These are ordered by the Tax Administration and will be available when they are ready.
-But fear not: they will not be validated until they are available.
+If the Skatteetaten scopes are not found in the search, it is because Skatteetaten hasn't given your organization access to them yet.
+Your organization can now request access to the scopes using the following procedure.

+#### Requesting the scopes

+The scopes must be ordered by your organization by sending an e-mail to [mva-modernisering@skatteetaten.no](mailto:mva-modernisering@skatteetaten.no) and provide the **organization number** for the organization that manages the integration.

+The tax authorities will provide access to the scopes and they can then be added to the integration.
+The scopes must also be added to the code that integrates with ID-Porten so that the scopes are included in the access token from ID-Porten.

+The sample code [log_in_idporten.py](../test/Steg/log_in_idporten.py#L105-L164) has been updated to reflect the changes needed to the integration after the scopes are added to the integration in the Samarbeidsportalen.

 ### Kundens org.nr.